Skip to main content

 3 mentions Positive Neutral Negative

-The story aspect of the game is perceived as simplistic, primarily serving as a means to complete daily quests rather than offering a compelling narrative.
+The story aspect of the game is perceived as simplistic, primarily serving as a means to facilitate daily quests rather than offering a compelling narrative.
 Players find themselves stuck after a few hours due to slow card acquisition, but the campaign's structure allows for extended gameplay with multiple missions across various difficulty levels for each hero.

 • “There are 20 missions (each with three difficulty levels) for each of the 32 heroes, so I can just chill out in the campaign game for many hours to come.”